 8 Things Every Touring Musician Should Carry

-I’ve written plenty about travel tips in the past, from articles on saving money to hacking fly out shows.
+I’ve written plenty of travel tips in the past, from articles on saving money to hacking fly-out shows.
 Today, I wanted to provide some recommendations for specific gadgets, tools, and things that every road warrior should have.

 Aside from the obvious (extra strings, quality cases, etc.), these are some of the things that I keep in my backpack or suitcase to stay healthy, comfortable, and ready to take the stage.
 You can get all of these products here.